 * The slaves standing up to Ruven.
 To be more accurate, A Navigator, 2 Normal Humans, and a mutant stand up to a fully armoured psychic sorcerer who could easily kill them with very little effort.
 Part of this is because Talos would kill Ruven immediately if the slaves were harmed, but they all draw weapons on him first.

-* Uzas, the human slaves and thirty raptors taking down [[spoiler: DemonicallyPossessed Marine Caleb]], ending with Lucrophys snarling ''I'll eat your eyes.''
+* Uzas, the human slaves and thirty Raptors taking down [[spoiler: DemonicallyPossessed Champion Caleb]], ending with Lucrophys snarling "''I'll eat your eyes.''"
 Coming from a Chaos Space Marine, let alone a Raptor, that is a genuine threat.

 * Vandred maneuvering the ''Covenant of Blood'' to [[spoiler: enable him to evacuate the Night Lords from Crythe, and prevent the Warmaster from firing on his brother captain's vessel, by using his own orders]] is very, very awesome, especially considering how Vandred was behaving before hand.